bcgov/action-deployer-openshift/README.md

     # Allow ZAProxy alerts to fail the workflow? [true/false]
     penetration_test_fail: false

+    # Bash array to diff for build triggering
+    # Optional, defaults to nothing, which forces a build
+    triggers: ('frontend/')

     # Sets the health path to be used during deployment verification, does not require the '/' at the begining
     # Builds a health verification URL, form: <route_via_template>/<verifidation_path>
     verification_path: ""